Ymishkhas/kind-cluster-nginx/README.md

 helmfile -e dev apply
 ```

-> [!NOTE] helmfile apply - Error about CRDs
-> It's Helmfile and helm-diff's problem where it checks if CRDs installed but errors out since its part of the stack.
-The solution is in `disableValidation: true` flag in helmfile.yaml.
-Please uncomment this line for the first instalment, after that you can comment it back.
-For reference of [Github issue](https://github.com/roboll/helmfile/issues/1353)
+> **Note (first install only):** If you hit a CRD validation error from helm-diff, temporarily enable disableValidation: true on the monitoring release in helmfile.yaml.
+After the first successful install, comment it back out.

 ### 2. Deploy NGINX with Exporter